Massive compact halo object: Types

 MACHOs may sometimes be considered to include black holes.
 Isolated black holes without any matter around them are truly black in that they emit no light and any light shone upon them is absorbed and not reflected.

 A black hole can sometimes be detected by the halo of bright gas and dust that forms around it as an accretion disk being pulled in by the black hole's gravity.
 Such a disk can generate jets of gas that are shot out away from the black hole because it cannot be absorbed quickly enough.
 An isolated black hole, however, would not have an accretion disk and would only be detectable by gravitational lensing.

-Cosmologists doubt they make up a majority of dark matter because the black holes are at isolated points of the galaxy.
+Cosmologists doubt non-direct collapse black holes make up a majority of dark matter because the black holes are at isolated points of the galaxy.
 The largest contributor to the missing mass must be spread throughout the galaxy to balance the gravity.
 A minority of physicists, including Chapline and Laughlin, believe that the widely accepted model of the black hole is wrong and needs to be replaced by a new model, the dark-energy star; in the general case for the suggested new model, the cosmological distribution of dark energy would be slightly lumpy and dark-energy stars of primordial type might be a possible candidate for MACHOs.